 4. Excellence matters.
 Clean up your meeting space.
 Set out directional signage if the room / location may be unfamiliar.
 Recruit some greeters to help people find their way.
 Provide snacks or food (and make sure you display it neatly…don’t just rip the top off a Costco box of granola bars and call it a day).
 Turn on some music.
 Make sure your dry-erase markers work.
 If you provide handouts or slides, format them in an attractive way and check for splling erorrs.

 5. Keep it fun.
 Pro tip: if you’re a boring person, people will be bored.
 (Might wanna write that down.)
 Training is not a time to “get through the material.”
 Keep the mood light and the atmosphere energized.
 Provide discussion opportunities.
 Don’t seek to cram in all of what you know, but allow time for interaction.
 Your team’s best learning opportunities won’t come through what you expertly teach, but what you lead them to discover.

 6. Answer the “what’s next?” question.
 If you’re providing a information session for potential volunteers, let them know what their next step should be.
 If you’re introducing a new initiative for your team, outline the timeline.
 If you’re raising questions that aren’t easily resolved in the training, set a deadline for when those questions will be answered.
 In an attempt to rush on to the next event, don’t fail to give closure to your current event.

 Want to know more?
-We’re hosting a One-Day Workshop on Volunteer Culture this August, where we’ll talk about training, on-boarding, and more!
-Space is limited, so RSVP today!
+We host a One-Day Workshop on Volunteer Culture, where we talk about training, on-boarding, and more!
+Find out more.